SaulVas/ICS2000-Source-Code/Documentation/Report.md

 The DJI Mini 3 drones facilitate communication and customisation through the DJI Mobile SDK [15].
 The mobile SDK can be leveraged through either android studio or xcode to build a mobile application that interfaces with the drones.
 For our project we opted for an android application, we made this choice since developing an IOS app required both developers to have macbooks which was not the case.

-DJI provide free sample code and documentation explaining how to integrate the sample project into an android app using android studio, however, when following the steps outlined in the tutorial the code fails to compile and build.
+DJI provide free sample code and documentation explaining how to integrate the sample project into an android app using android studio, however, when following the steps outlined in the tutorial, the code fails to compile and build.
 This is most likely due to the sample code using various deprecated packages and being created to run on an outdated version of android studio.

 DJI also provide tutorials of how to integrate the mobile sdk into an empty project and build the android app from scratch.
 Similar to the other tutorial, this DJI tutorial also produced many errors and needed various tweaks in order to compile.
 After many hours of debugging and removing deprecated packages we were able to develop an empty application that would compile, however, when uploaded to an android device the application repeatedly crashed without explanation.